illinoistech-itm/jhajek/itmo-444/Week-04/questions.md

-## Chapter 03 - Selecting a Service Platform
+## Chapter 02 - Designing for Operations

-1. Compare IaaS, PaaS, and SaaS on the basis of cost, configurability, and control.

-2. What are the caveats to consider in adopting Software as a Service?
+1. Why is design for operations so important?

+2. How is automated configuration typically supported?

-3. List the key advantages of virtual machines.
+3. List the important factors for redundancy through replication.

-4. Why might you choose physical over virtual machines?

-5. Which factors might make you choose private over public cloud services?

-6. Which selection strategy does your current organization use?
-What are the benefits and caveats of using this strategy?
+4. Give an example of a partially implemented process in your current environment.
+What would you do to fully implement it?

+5. Why might you not want to solve an issue by coding the solution yourself?

+6. Which type of problems should appear first on your priority list?

+7. Which factors can you bring to an outside vendor to get the vendor to take your issue seriously?